by Kara-Leah Grant

 Because it doesn’t matter how long you meditate.
 It makes not one whit of difference, if waking up is your game.
 Like anything, meditation is just a tool or a technique.

-Yes, it’s true that how you use meditation, what meditation technique you do, for how long you do it, and the intensity with which you do it all create results.
+Yes, it’s true that how you use meditation, what meditation technique you practice, for how long, and the intensity with which you do it all create results.
 Meditating for an hour a day compared to five minutes a day will have different results.

 But what is far more interesting than these results is watching the one who meditates.
 Watch what your relationship to meditation is – are you hungry for it?
 Afraid of it?
 Avoiding it?
 Are you pretending to do it because you’re supposed to but not really engaged?